lumeohq/custom-functions/README.md

 You can build your own custom functions and use them in one of two ways:

 1. Put the entire custom function code into the [Custom Function Node](https://docs.lumeo.com/docs/custom-function-node) in Lumeo.
+This is great for quick build-and-test workflow.

-2. Host the custom function code in a github repository and use the `Utils.install_import` method or `Custom Function Repo` node to import and use the custom function.
+2. Host the custom function code in a github repository and use the `Utils.install_import` method or [Custom Function Repo](https://docs.lumeo.com/docs/custom-function-repo-node) node to import and use the custom function.

 While the first approach is easier to setup and iterate on while developing, the second approach allows you to version control your custom functions and reuse them across multiple pipelines.